astronomer/airflow-databricks-tutorial/README.md

 # airflow-databricks-tutorial
 This repo contains an Astronomer project with multiple example DAGs showing how to use Airflow to orchestrate Databricks jobs.
-A guide discussing the DAGs and concepts in depth will be published shortly.
+A guide discussing the DAGs and concepts in depth can be found [here](https://www.astronomer.io/guides/airflow-databricks).

 ## Tutorial Overview
 This tutorial has one DAGs showing how to use the following Databricks Operators: